How to Successfully Flip Houses: The Best Tips for House Flipping

 11. Aim high, but realistic

 Of course, investors should always hope for the best result and do what they can to achieve it.
 But at the same time, realistic goals should be prioritised.
-Overvaluations will only damage your balance sheet.
+Overvaluations will only damage a balance sheet.

 The Complete Guide to